licseng/Word-VAE-experiment/README.md

 Does the following:
 - Makes stimuli for human experiment
 - Models human memory with beta-VAE
-- Allows model evaluation and prediction making
+- Allows statistical model evaluation and prediction making

 Human memory is modelled here as lossy compression with a generative model, beta-VAE.
 It is an unsupervised learning algorithm, with a given beta parameter as compression rate.
 The more time has passed, and more forgetting happened as in the case of humans; and the higher the beta value in the model, which puts the emphasis on prior knowledge.
 The more we forget, the more we put the emphasis on our general knowledge.